hazelcast/hazelcast-reference-manual/src/MultiMap.md

 - `entry-listeners`: Lets you add listeners (listener classes) for the map entries.
 You can also set the attribute include-value to true if you want the item event to contain the entry values, and you can set local to true if you want to listen to the entries on the local member.
+- `quorum-ref`: Name of quorum configuration that you want this MultiMap to use.
+You should set its value as the quorum's name, which you configured under the `quorum` element as explained in the [Split-Brain Protection section](#split-brain-protection).